How big should a hamster cage be? Our vet weighs in and explains

 It’s extremely important to set up a good cleaning routine for your hamster cage.

 In terms of practicalities, the simpler the cage, the easier it is to keep clean.
 Wire-sided cages with plastic bases tend to be the simplest to keep clean.
-With these, you can easily remove the sides, and empty out whatever’s in the base and reattach it in a matter of minutes.
+With these, you can easily remove the sides, empty out whatever’s in the base, and reattach it in a matter of minutes.

-Modular construction cages which require a little more effort to deconstruct and reconstruct them can be a bit more complex to clean fully.
-With this type of cage, you might want to only deep clean the main area regularly, opting to spot clean other supplemental areas depending on how much they are used.
+Modular construction cages which require a little more effort to deconstruct and reconstruct can be a bit more complex to clean fully.
+With this type of cage, you might want to only deep clean the main area regularly, opting to spot-clean other supplemental areas depending on how much they are used.
 Think carefully about how much time you have to dedicate to cleaning a hamster cage and its various add-ons if you intend to opt for this type of cage.

 Since aquarium-style hamster cages are heavy to move, cleaning can be a little tricky too.

-Check out our guide on how to clean a hamster cage, too.
+Be sure to check out our guide on how to clean a hamster cage, too.

-Best type of hamster cage for ventilation
+Best types of hamster cages for ventilation

 It’s important to think about the environment that your hamster’s cage will be placed in.
-That means it should be well-ventilated (but not draughty), not disturbed by too much noise, not placed in a high-traffic area and well-lit in a regular pattern.
+That means it should be well-ventilated (but not draughty), not disturbed by too much noise, not placed in a high-traffic area, and well-lit in a regular pattern.

 Amy Davies